AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

     echo 'git var GIT_AUTHOR_IDENT | grep root && echo "Can not commit as root!
 Use --author" && exit 1 || exit 0' >> .git/hooks/pre-commit ; chmod a+x .git/hooks/pre-commit ```

-- Can this be made automatic?
+- Can this be made automatic in all of our repos?